Koekelas/trains-of-the-west/README.md

 # Software requirements

-> If you just want to try it out, you can find a development version running on [OpenShift][play online]. **There's no need to make an account, just hit "Sign in"**.

 Install [Node.js][Node.js homepage] and make sure both Node.js and npm are on your path.
 Navigate your shell to this directory and run:

 ```